appacademy/campus-hybrid-setup/windows-setup.md

 source ~/.bashrc
 ```

-2. Run the following commands in your Ubuntu terminal in order to install the correct version of Ruby and the gems we'll be using in the course
+2. Run the following commands in your Ubuntu terminal in order to install the
+   correct version of Ruby and the gems we'll be using in the course:

 ```shell
 rbenv install 2.5.1
 ```